EvaMaeRey/ggplot2-extension-cookbook/README.md

 ### Step 4: Use/test/enjoy

-Good news.
-You created a function for use in a ggplot2 pipeline\!
-Remember, you can basically use geom\_text\_coordinate in the same was as geom\_text, but the label aesthetic is computed for you.
+Good news, we’r at Step 4\!
+You created a function for use in a ggplot2 pipeline and now you can use it\!
+Remember, you can basically use geom\_text\_coordinate in the same was as geom\_text, because the geom argument in the layer() function is geom = GeomText, so arguments like check\_overlap that are usable in geom\_text will be meaningful our new function\!
+The difference, of course, is that the label aesthetic is computed for you – so you don’t need that aesthetic which would be required for the vanilla geom\_text() function.

 ``` r
 ggplot(data = cars) +